telerik/xaml-docs/controls/radgridview/features/zooming.md

 ## EnableMouseWheelScaling

 The `EnableMouseWheelScaling` property allows you to control whether the zoom feature should be turned on or off.
 The default value of this property is `False`.
-When the property's value is `True`, the zoom on the RadGridView control can be performed by holding `CTRL` key and by scrolling the `MouseWheel`.
+When the property's value is `True`, the zoom on the RadGridView control can be performed by holding the `CTRL` key and by scrolling the `MouseWheel`.

 #### __[XAML] Enabling zooming__
 {{region radgridview-zooming-0}}